 Be prepared to step out of your normal routine and enter a world where time is measured by the sun and the movement governed by wind and weather.

 For more information about Touch of Nature’s Therapeutic Recreation Program, contact Vicki Lang-Mendenhall at firstname.lastname@example.org or call 618/453-1121.

 Camp Little Giant offers summer residential and day camp opportunities for adults and children with cognitive, physical or developmental disabilities.
 We focus on providing a safe environment for campers to experience personal growth and enrichment.

 Touch of Nature provides many opportunities for families to come out and enjoy nature and spend quality time together.
-Click Family Fun to find out more information on what Touch of Nature offers for families.
+Visit our Family Fun page to find out more information on what Touch of Nature offers for families throughout the year.